MeSoftHorny/WTRTI/docs/docs/features.md

 ![#](images/wtrti_hotkey_profiles.png)

 ## Indicators
-Double-click on the indicator in the main window to open the indcator settings window.
+Double-click on the indicator in the main window to open the indicator settings window.

 ### General
 #### Alert